 Watch the video case study for Orangebox below to learn why D365 Field Service was the right solution to help them overcome their challenges.

 Or, you can read the case study here.

 Not all issues are avoidable and people understand that.
 So, sometimes, it’s better to hold your hands up and admit there’s an issue before it explodes.
-Your customers will appreciate that you’ve addressed/apologised for it and are working to resolve it.
+Your customers will appreciate you’ve addressed/apologised and are working to resolve it.

 This is what Adobe did a few years ago when some of their services were down due to an Amazon Web Services outage.
 Before they started getting customer complaints, they tweeted about it to let their customers know.

 They even posted a gif of a puppy stampede to distract customers and it worked – there were some comments asking when the program would be running again but most talked about the puppies.

 10. …but don’t mismanage social media

 While social media is a pretty effective tool for managing customer service when used correctly, there’s a thin line and it’s easy to fall on the wrong side.
 Remember - there’s a delicate balance between being transparent and too transparent with customers.